UrielCarrero/Tesis-Matlab/README.md

 ###  00_characterize_controller.py

-This file allows to evaluates the transitory state response for the controller cf2x provided by Pybullet for an specific axis.
+This file allows to evaluates the transitory state response for the controller DSLPID provided by Pybullet for an specific axis.
 Besides measures the step response in terms of settling time, rise time, overshooot, steady state error and control effort by ITSE function.
 These meaures are printed out in the console at the end of the simultaion.
 The magnitude of the signal might be specified with the variable **params**, the trajectory type might be specified with the variable **trajectories**, the axis might be defined in the variable **ax** and the duration of the simulation might be defined with the parameter **duration_sec**.

 The axis where it's possible to perform the test are:
 - 'x' -> possition in x axis.